tamaskovacs0408/algorithms/README.md

   - Repeat until the queue becomes empty or the objective get reached

 Breadth-first search traverses *trees* from left to right, then moves from top to bottom (parent node to child note), ensuring that all the nodes that are present on current depth are visited.

+The `createGraph` function is creating a graph and adding nodes to it.
+The first `for` loop runs till the and of the graph (here is 5).
+The second `for` loop is for the two-dimensional array to represent the graph-edges set to `0`.